-- 7.3.1 The ICB will have five Non-Executive Members who will be appointed to the Board, including the Chair; and all of the Board and Committee members will comply with the Nolan Principles of Public Life and meet the criteria described in the Fit and Proper Person Test. - 7.3.2 Healthcare services will be arranged in a transparent way, and decisions around who provides services will be made in the best interests of patients, taxpayers and the population, in line with the rules set out in the NHS Provider Selection Regime. - 7.3.3 The ICB will comply with the requirements of the NHS Provider Selection Regime including complying with existing procurement rules until the provider selection regime comes into effect. - 7.3.4 The ICB will comply with local authority health overview and scrutiny requirements.
+- 7.3.1 The ICB will have five Non-Executive Members who will be appointed to the Board, including the Chair; and all the Board and Committee members will comply with the Nolan Principles of Public Life and meet the criteria described in the Fit and Proper Person Test. - 7.3.2 Healthcare services will be arranged in a transparent way, and decisions around who provides services will be made in the best interests of patients, taxpayers and the population, in line with the rules set out in the NHS Provider Selection Regime. - 7.3.3 The ICB will comply with the requirements of the NHS Provider Selection Regime including: - a) Establishing decision-making structures within the ICB that are aligned with the NHS Provider Selection Regime for arranging healthcare services. - b) Ensuring appropriate governance structures are in place to address challenges arising from provider selection decisions. - c) Ensuring that there are processes in place for the ICB to demonstrate the proper execution of their responsibilities under the NHS Provider Selection Regime. - d) Ensuring contracts awarded by the ICB are published and records of decision making kept, in accordance with good governance data processing principles. - e) Ensuring organisational compliance with the SWL ICB Contracting and Procurement policy and processes. - f) Ensuring that local internal audit arrangements are in place to review decisions made under the NHS Provider Selection Regime. - 7.3.4 The ICB will comply with local authority health overview and scrutiny requirements.